zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 #### Feeling held

-* Reassure the student that I've heard and understood their request and that I care about it.
-This may involve explaining why I'm not giving them the answer to their request.
+* Reassure the student that I've heard and understood their request.
+Reassure the student that I care about them and their request.
+This may involve explaining why I'm not giving them the answer.

 #### Open process (vs closed)